pingcap/tidb-dev-guide/src/understand-tidb/ddl.md

 ### Execution in the TiDB DDL Owner

-When the tidb-server starts, it will initialise a [domain](https://github.com/pingcap/tidb/blob/463cc34410d8075f41e5a6151170dbe8a5ae4088/domain/domain.go#L676) where it creates a DDL object and calls [ddl.Start()](https://github.com/pingcap/tidb/blob/7fd60012336c46158df46c30d095a364fcc103f3/ddl/ddl.go#L346) which starts the limitDDLJobs goroutine and the two DDL workers.
-It also starts the [CampaignOwner](https://github.com/pingcap/tidb/blob/d4580596ee4512861924d5028f2753439b860053/owner/manager.go#L187)/[campaignLoop](https://github.com/pingcap/tidb/blob/d4580596ee4512861924d5028f2753439b860053/owner/manager.go#L226) which monitor the owner election and makes sure to elect a new Owner when needed.
+When the tidb-server starts, it will initialize a [domain](https://github.com/pingcap/tidb/blob/463cc34410d8075f41e5a6151170dbe8a5ae4088/domain/domain.go#L676) where it creates a DDL object and calls [ddl.Start()](https://github.com/pingcap/tidb/blob/7fd60012336c46158df46c30d095a364fcc103f3/ddl/ddl.go#L346) which starts the limitDDLJobs goroutine and the two DDL workers.
+It also starts the [CampaignOwner](https://github.com/pingcap/tidb/blob/d4580596ee4512861924d5028f2753439b860053/owner/manager.go#L187)/[campaignLoop](https://github.com/pingcap/tidb/blob/d4580596ee4512861924d5028f2753439b860053/owner/manager.go#L226) which monitor the owner election and makes sure to elect a new owner when needed.

 A ddl worker goes through this workflow in a loop (which may handle one job state per loop, leaving other work to a new loop):

-- Wait for either a signal from local sessions, global changes through PD/etcd or a ticker (2 * lease time or max 1 second) and then calls [handleDDLJobQueue](https://github.com/pingcap/tidb/blob/476027077e43902f69b6d4b4608ebd06fd831d12/ddl/ddl_worker.go#L484).
+1. Wait for either a signal from local sessions, global changes through PD or a ticker (2 * lease time or max 1 second) and then calls [handleDDLJobQueue](https://github.com/pingcap/tidb/blob/476027077e43902f69b6d4b4608ebd06fd831d12/ddl/ddl_worker.go#L484).
-- Start a transaction.
+2. Start a transaction.
-- Checks if it is the owner (and if not just returns).
+3. Checks if it is the owner (and if not just returns).
-- Picks the first job from its DDL queue.
+4. Picks the first job from its DDL queue.
-- Waits for dependent jobs (like reorganisations/backfill needs to wait for its meta-data jobs to be finished first, which it is dependent on).
+5. Waits for dependent jobs (like reorganizations/backfill needs to wait for its meta-data jobs to be finished first, which it is dependent on).
-- Waits for the current/old schema version to be globally syncronised, if needed, by waiting until the lease time is passed or all tidb nodes have updated their schema version.
+6. Waits for the current/old schema version to be globally synchronized, if needed, by waiting until the lease time is passed or all tidb nodes have updated their schema version.
-- If the job is done (completed or rolled back):
+7. If the job is done (completed or rolled back):
-  - Clean up old physical tables or indexes, not part of the new table.
+  a.
+Clean up old physical tables or indexes, not part of the new table.
-  - Remove the job from the ddl queue.
+  b.
+Remove the job from the ddl queue.
-  - Add the job to the DDL History.
+  c.
+Add the job to the DDL History.
-  - Return from handleDDLJobQueue, we are finished!
+  d.
+Return from handleDDLJobQueue, we are finished!
-- Execute the actual DDL job, [runDDLJob](https://github.com/pingcap/tidb/blob/d53f9f55a0f92589ea18b642b700dbb1b3cfbbfd/ddl/ddl_worker.go#L709) See more about this below!
+8. Otherwise, execute the actual DDL job, [runDDLJob](https://github.com/pingcap/tidb/blob/d53f9f55a0f92589ea18b642b700dbb1b3cfbbfd/ddl/ddl_worker.go#L709) See more about this below!
-- Update the DDL Job in the queue, for the next loop/transaction.
+9. Update the DDL Job in the queue, for the next loop/transaction.
-- Write to the binlog.
+10. Write to the binlog.

-The excution of the job's DDL changes in [runDDLJob](https://github.com/pingcap/tidb/blob/d53f9f55a0f92589ea18b642b700dbb1b3cfbbfd/ddl/ddl_worker.go#L709) looks like this:
+The execution of the job's DDL changes in [runDDLJob](https://github.com/pingcap/tidb/blob/d53f9f55a0f92589ea18b642b700dbb1b3cfbbfd/ddl/ddl_worker.go#L709) looks like this:

 ```golang
         // For every type, `schema/table` modification and `job` modification are conducted
         // in the one kv transaction.
 The `schema/table` modification can be always discarded